 The “Schengen area” does not include the following countries in the European Union: United Kingdom, Ireland, Croatia, Cyprus, Romania and Bulgaria.
 Conversely, a visa issued by these countries does not authorize entry to France.

-Why do your Schengen Visa Application via the French Embassy?
+Why do your Schengen Visa Application via the French Embassy in Manila?

 The Schengen Visa can be obtained from any of the embassies of the countries listed above.
 But, applying via the French Embassy becomes imperative when:

 - You are going only to France and will not travel to any other country within the Schengen area;

-- You will visit multiple Schengen countries the country of your longest stay is France;
+- You will visit multiple Schengen countries and the country of your longest stay is France;

 - You will stay in multiple Schengen countries for exactly the same number of days, but France is your point of entry; OR